Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 Is there a connection with the ability to replicate experiments?
 In the case of experiments that are found not to replicate, is there a methodological problem, or is it a matter of not using the proper representation (what are key variables, or what is key mode of inquiry)?

 ### Is a paradigm for measurement and computation the answer?
 >>>>> A new paradigm: physical cognition .
-We propose a geometric and relational system for representing such problems.
-A structural approach involves using geometric shapes as an invariant foundation for everything else in a system.
 Given this discussion, we might ask whether a new paradigm is needed.
+Indeed, while a new computational and quantitative paradigm may be hard to reconcile with traditional mathematics and computer science, it may help us overcome some of the limitations of tradition.

+An outline of four potential approaches are as follows:

+1) continuous methods that use the behavior of fluids or soft materials as inspiration.

+2) the prediction of intervals that allow us to find patterns in stochastic sequences.

+3) geometric generativity and isometric networks.
+     The construction of nested and overlapping shapes, in addition to isometric networks, can be used to represent sets of relationships that possess non-transitive properties, recursivity, and co-varying higher dimensionality.

+Isometric networks consist of a series of interconnected isometric shapes.
+Isometric geometries have been used in art and video game design.

+4) fuzzy multidimensionality.

+5) associative methods.

 ### References
 [1]